Countess Morphy: Writing career

 Morphy goes on to say her motive in writing the book ‘is to help the modern housewife who takes an intelligent interest in cooking to have excellent, varied and inexpensive food in her own home.’
 She does not flatter her readers, asserting that ‘English food is apt to be monotonous, and the average woman is frightened of foreign cookery.’
 She concludes by hoping to dispel the myths about foreign cookery and introduce English housewives to the ordinary cooking of foreign lands.

 As well as her own expertise, she called on that of various chefs who cooked in ‘ethnic’ restaurants to be found in London in her day: Mr S.K.
 Cheng of the Shanghai Emporium and Restaurant in Greek Street advised on Chinese food and Madam N. Wolkoff, proprietor of the Russian Tea Room in London helped with the Russian chapter.
 (So, if housewives did not cook foreign food, middle-class ones in London could experience it in restaurants.)

 Although some critics picked on the inevitable mistakes which occurred in this giant and wide-ranging book, and some ridiculed the recipe for fricassée of iguana from Guinea, on the whole the work was greeted with enthusiasm and was in print for a long period.
 A review in the Times noted that she wrote for those needing to cook a good meal for a hungry family and thus cited bourgeois and peasant recipes, which were also economical.
 The reviewer questioned the absence of chapters on British cookery- did she hold it in too low esteem?

 Nowadays, books on foreign cuisines, many of them associated with television series, are common.
-Recipes of All Nations is the ancestor of these and it is still a good read, and useful in the kitchen, today.
+Recipes of All Nations is the ancestor of these and is considered useful in the kitchen by many, today.